-If you have any questions or concerns please contact your retailer, G3 directly by completing the Warranty Claim form or review materials at www.genuineguidegear.com.
+If you have any questions or concerns please contact your retailer, G3 directly at firstname.lastname@example.org or review materials at www.genuineguidegear.com.

 Anyone requiring additional stomp pad options will be sent a ZED stomp pad kit, instructions and the installation gauge at no charge.
 We appreciate the ski touring community and the engagement on this and other topics.
-If you have additional questions please reach out to us through our Contact Form.
+If you have additional questions please reach out to us by email.